-Helping to Rebuild the lives
+Helping to Rebuild lives

 This training focuses on how project managers can contribute to enabling sustainable livelihoods in communities.
-The aim is to enable the practitioners explore and test new approaches that would result in a model leading to alternative livelihoods, including transforming their capabilities and using available resources in their community to achieve positive outcomes of the livelihood interventions based on a solid understanding of market trends and demand.
+The aim is to enable the practitioners to explore and test new approaches that would result in a model leading to alternative livelihoods, including transforming their capabilities and using available resources in their community to achieve positive outcomes of the livelihood interventions based on a solid understanding of market trends and demand.

 Scope of the Training

-The training will provide comprehensive overview of the importance of livelihood projects, need assessment, selection of beneficiaries, how the intervention should be designed, recognizing risks and challenges in the selected approaches, M&E activities to adjust the implementation strategy as necessary to achieve the project goal.
+The training will provide a comprehensive overview of the importance of livelihood projects, need assessment, selection of beneficiaries, how the intervention should be designed, recognizing risks and challenges in the selected approaches, and M&E activities to adjust the implementation strategy as necessary to achieve the project goal.
 The curriculum will cover the following concepts;

 - Analyse livelihoods through the market-systems framework Identify demand-driven livelihoods opportunities for the community